dcodesdev/rustfinity.com/challenges/mutable-slices/description.md

 Slices are a fundamental part of Rust, providing a view into contiguous sequences of elements such as arrays or vectors.
 When working with slices, you can iterate over and manipulate the elements dynamically.

-### Your Task
+## Your Task

 Write a function `modify_elements(slice: &mut [i32])` that modifies the elements of a mutable slice of integers in the following way:

 1. **Double each even number** in the slice.
 2. **Subtract 1 from each odd number** in the slice.

-The function should make changes directly to the given slice without returning anything.

-### Requirements

-- Use the `.iter_mut()` method to iterate over the slice with mutable references.
-- Modify the elements directly without creating a new collection.
+3. Modify the elements directly without creating a new collection.
-- Use conditional logic to determine whether a number is even or odd.

-### Example
+## Example

 ```rust
 let mut numbers = [1, 2, 3, 4, 5];